colinsmetz/flawless/guides/schema_definition.md

   multiple times.
 * `cast_from`: a type or list of types, to cast the value to the expected type before validating, if necessary (see [Casting](#casting) section below).
+* `on_error`: an error message that will be used if the element is invalid, and override all the errors.
 * `type`: the type of the element (`:any` by default).
 Usually not set directly, use the specific type helpers.